cal-poly-dxhub/Waterboard_TMDL_Alexa_Skill/readme.md

 \
 PyMySQL-0.9.3.dist-info & pymysql:\
 \
-These two directories are pulled directly from the internet, and did not \
+These two directories are pulled directly from the PyMySQL documentation and \
-require further manipulation in order to function within this program. \
+did not require further manipulation in order to function within this program. \
 Future updates to the PyMySQL library could be used in place of the present \
 version.
 However, inspection into the changes between versions would be of \
 use in determining whether or not alterations to the code would be necessary. \